House values to jump as Auckland Council publishes new RV

 Asgari said once the analysis was complete the Valuer-General audited the rating valuation for every property before it was made public.

-Homeowners that objected to their new RV typically had six weeks to put in an objection.
+Homeowners who objected to their new RV typically had six weeks to put in an objection.

-Andrea Rush, national spokeswoman for Quotable Value, which is one of the companies working on the valuations, cautioned against anyone using this as the ultimate gauge of what their property would sell for.
+Andrea Rush, national spokeswoman for Quotable Value, which is one of the companies working on the valuations, cautioned against anyone using them as the ultimate gauge of what their property would sell for.

 Rush said it was too early to comment on where the biggest and smallest lifts were likely to be, but said market growth would be reflected in the new RVs.